Mismatch negativity: Neurolinguistics

 As kindred phenomena have been elicited with speech stimuli, under passive conditions that require very little active attention to the sound, a version of MMN has been frequently used in studies of neurolinguistic perception, to test whether or not these participants neurologically distinguish between certain kinds of sounds.
 The MMN response has been used to study how fetuses and newborns discriminate speech sounds.
 In addition to these kinds of studies focusing on phonological processing, some research has implicated the MMN in syntactic processing.
 Some of these studies have attempted to directly test the automaticity of the MMN, providing converging evidence for the understanding of the MMN as a task-independent and automatic response.

+However, the language-specific "phoneme effect" is not always replicated.
+A 2024 study by Dvořáková & Chládková on Czech and Russian speakers found no language-specific MMN amplitude modulation for native vs. non-native vowels, finding strong support for a null effect.
+This challenges the robustness of the MMN as a universal index of language-specific phoneme processing.